 PACS Welcomes All

 PACS welcomes all.
 We respect the human rights and dignity of everyone we serve regardless of your race, age, religion, country of origin, gender identity, sexual orientation, or physical and mental abilities.
-While we are a faith-based organization affiliated with the Seventh-day Adventist Church, we do not require you as a client, program participant or volunteer to attend or take part in any religious activities and your personal beliefs will have no bearing on the services you receive.
+While we are a faith-based organization affiliated with the Seventh-day Adventist Church, we do not require you as a client, program participant, or volunteer to attend or take part in any religious activities to receive services.
+You can also be assured that your personal beliefs have no bearing on the services you receive.

-As a faith-based organization, if you are a volunteer with us or are a client, you may encounter the presence of Christian symbols, pictures or literature in our building.
-Staff members, other volunteers or clients may acknowledge or talk about God in their normal conversations.
+As a faith-based organization, if you are a volunteer with us or are a client, you may encounter the presence of Christian symbols, pictures, or literature in our building.
+Staff members, other volunteers, or clients may acknowledge or talk about God in their normal conversations.
 Before opening our doors for service each day, PACS also has a short song, prayer and devotional thought that is optional for all staff members and volunteers.
 You will not be exposed to religious instruction or religious proselytization unless you request such information.
-If you request information, it will be provided after normal business hours.
+If you request information, it will be provided during after business hours.